 As you start completing tasks, simply drag the cards to the appropriate list.
 You can keep track of all comments and tasks that mention you—or that you're watching—from the activity menu.

 For even more flexibility, use Trello's Zapier integrations to connect Trello with your favorite apps, like Gmail and Slack.
-Or check out these 6 ways to automate Trello.
+Learn more about popular ways to automate Trello, or get started with one of these pre-made templates.

 Create new Trello cards from new Google Calendar events

-Trello price: The free plan includes unlimited cards and members, 10 boards per workspace, unlimited Power-Ups, and 250 automated commands each month; upgrade for $5/user/month (billed annually) to the Standard plan that includes unlimited boards, custom fields, advanced checklists, up to 1,000 automated commands per month, and more.
+Trello price: The free plan includes unlimited cards and members, 10 boards per workspace, unlimited Power-Ups, and 250 automated commands/month; upgrade for $5/user/month (billed annually) to the Standard plan that includes unlimited boards, custom fields, advanced checklists, up to 1,000 automated commands/month, and more.

 Best free project management software for teams